neroist/sitelen-pona-ucsur-guide/README.md

   ![an image preview of fairfax hd](./images/fairfaxhd.png)

   This font supports the latest (2024-02-20) version of UCSUR.
-It looks a bit nasa, however it is mostly readable.
+It *does not* look a bit nasa, however it is mostly readable.

 - [nasin nanpa](https://github.com/ETBCOR/nasin-nanpa)